 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, DSB reported total greenhouse gas emissions of approximately 116,680,000 kg CO2e for Scope 1, 161,860,000 kg CO2e for Scope 2 (market-based), and 247,230,000 kg CO2e for Scope 3 emissions.
-This reflects a commitment to significant reductions, with targets set to reduce absolute Scope 1 and 2 emissions by 98% and Scope 3 emissions by 30% by 2030, using 2019 as the base year.
-DSB's emissions data shows a consistent approach to climate action, with a total of approximately 278,530,000 kg CO2e for combined Scope 1 and 2 emissions.
-The company has also committed to achieving net-zero emissions across its entire value chain by 2050.
-The reduction targets are aligned with the Science Based Targets initiative (SBTi), which confirms that DSB's goals are consistent with limiting global warming to 1.5°C. The company aims to maintain at least a 98% reduction in Scope 1 and 2 emissions from 2030 to 2050, while also targeting a 90% reduction in remaining Scope 3 emissions by 2050.
-Overall, DSB's climate commitments reflect a robust strategy to mitigate its carbon footprint and contribute to global climate goals, with a clear focus on both immediate and long-term sustainability objectives.
+In 2024, DSB reported total carbon emissions of approximately 525,770,000 kg CO2e, comprising 116,680,000 kg CO2e from Scope 1, 161,860,000 kg CO2e from Scope 2 (market-based), and 247,230,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by a minimum of 98% by the end of 2030, using 2019 as the base year.
+Additionally, DSB targets a 30% reduction in all other Scope 3 emissions by 2030 and aims for net-zero emissions across its entire value chain by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi), which confirms that DSB's near-term targets are consistent with limiting global warming to 1.5°C. The company has committed to maintaining at least a 98% reduction in Scope 1 and 2 emissions from 2030 to 2050 and a 90% reduction in other Scope 3 emissions by 2050.
+DSB's proactive approach to climate action reflects its commitment to sustainability and reducing its environmental impact in the rail transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents